-When I come home, which is not quite every year, it gives me pause to marvel at how far I keep going and how wonderful this life is.
+When I come home, it gives me pause to marvel at how far I keep going and how wonderful this life is.

 Sometimes, I hear the echo of my youth around old haunts.
 Sometimes I see the ghosts of my past enjoying themselves – they smirk when they see me even though they know so little.
 The past feels like a lifetime ago.
 It feels like it belongs to someone else.
 In a way, it does.
 My current life is so different from the one that sprouted on the Island.